Machine Learning vs Generative AI in Fraud Prevention

 When I first started my career, machine learning wasn’t yet a core part of the Fraud Squad’s toolbox.
 Back then, most companies relied on traditional methods like WAFs, CAPTCHAs, and static databases to block suspicious activity.

-Today, machine learning does a lot of the heavy lifting when it comes to detecting fraud patterns, spotting anomalies, and determining risk scores.
+Today, machine learning and AI do a lot of the heavy lifting when it comes to detecting fraud patterns, spotting anomalies, and determining risk scores.
 Machine learning-based systems are much more effective at responding to changing threats in real-time, which is why most organizations are either already using or looking into using machine learning for fraud prevention.
+Machine learning algorithms can handle a wide variety of tasks, analyze data, find patterns, and assist in decision-making based on enormous volumes of data.

-Given all the hype we saw around Generative AI and ChatGPT last year, I’ve been asked whether GenAI is going to replace machine learning in fraud prevention and when it’s better to use machine learning vs GenAI.
+Given all the hype we've seen around Generative AI and ChatGPT, I’ve been asked whether GenAI is going to replace machine learning in fraud prevention and when it’s better to use machine learning vs GenAI.

 Here's my view 👇.